 Dulux Egyptian Cotton is one of the most popular warm, modern neutral shades in their collection, a warmer alternative to a bog standard bright white which delivers depth and character too.

-It’s particularly good for a hallway, it’s better at hiding a multitude of sins (unlike bright white) and it delivers a warm, lasting impression, whether you use it across all the walls or just in a half wall panelling setup.
+It’s particularly good for a hallway, it’s better at hiding a multitude of sins (unlike a bright white) and it delivers a warm, lasting impression, whether you use it across all the walls or just in a half wall panelling setup.

 Looking to decorate with this popular shade?
 Here are some of the best Egyptian Cotton hallway ideas for traditional, modern and contemporary spaces.

-15 Inviting Egyptian Cotton Hallway Ideas For A Lasting Impression
+19 Inviting Egyptian Cotton Hallway Ideas For A Lasting Impression

 1.Add Defining Black Accents For A Touch of Modernity